Home » Octopus Flux Tariff

 Tomorrow is another day and the sun will always come up!

 Don’t worry if you’re unsure which Octopus tariff is right for you.
-There are plenty of options to choose from and you can easily switch between them at any point in your journey – there’s no need to make a permanent decision as none of the tariffs are fixed so you won’t be missing out on a deal if you decide to switch to another tariff later.
-All Octopus Energy tariffs are currently subject to change.
-There are no fixed-period tariffs to choose from at the moment.
+There are plenty of options to choose from and you can easily switch between them at any point in your journey – there’s no need to make a permanent decision as there are currently no exit fees on any Octopus Energy tariffs.

 Octopus Energy is pushing the boundaries of what customers can expect from their energy provider.
 As an Octopus customer, you benefit from the company’s investment in technology and smart energy solutions, giving you more options than ever before!
 The sun will always rise, and with it, new possibilities thanks to Octopus!